34 marvelous hidden gems in Portugal

 It is now famous for its picturesque landscape with houses sitting on the majestic seaside cliff and a rock pool down by the beach, where people enjoy swimming while avoiding the crashing ocean waves at the same time.
 I absolutely loved this place!

-We stopped by Miradouro das Azenhas do Mar viewpoint on a seaside cliff to see the views and wait for the sun to set (location below).
+We stopped by Miradouro das Azenhas do Mar viewpoint on a seaside cliff to see the breathtaking views and wait for the sun to set (location below).
 We had the best view of the town, the beach, and the Atlantic Ocean.
 If you’re looking for a scenic sunset spot, look no further!

 Location: Miradouro das Azenhas do Mar – Parking lot